-🐲 7.1 The Certificate holder is ultimately responsible for the design of the system and it is the responsibility of the
+General

-- Company installing the system to accurately follow the installation instructions (see also section 5 of this Certificate).
-The Certificate holder must also verify that a suitably experienced and qualified individual (with adequate professional indemnity) establishes that: - the wind loads on the different zones of the building's elevation for the specific geographical location have been calculated correctly (see section 7.3) - the system can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.3 to 7.9).

-7.2 The substrate and supporting structure must be capable of transferring all additional loading due to the installation of the system to the ground in a satisfactory manner.
+- the design wind loads on all zones of the building elevation for the specific installation site have been calculated correctly (see section 7.3) - the system can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.3 to 7.11). - 7.2 The substrate and supporting structure must be capable of transferring all additional loading due to the installation of the system to the ground in a satisfactory manner.
 The adequacy of the substrate and supporting structure must be verified by the person or party responsible for the global stability of the building to which the system is applied.
-Any defects should be made good prior to the system being installed.

-7.3 The wind loads on the walls should be calculated, taking into account all relevant factors such as location and topography, in accordance with BS EN 1991-1-4 : 2005 and its UK National Annex.
-All of the factors affecting wind load on each elevation and specific zones of the building must be considered.
-In accordance with BS EN 1990 : 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the calculated characteristic wind pressure values to establish the design wind load to be resisted by the system.

-7.4 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact.

-7.5 Positive wind load is transferred to the substrate wall directly via compression of the render and the steel cage insulation system.

-7.6 Negative wind load is transferred to the substrate wall via(1)(2):

-- the bond between the sandwiched wire cage panels and render system - the resistance of the anchor plate to breakdown or detachment - the pull-out resistance of the fixing from the substrate wall (see section 7.7) - (1) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk).

-7.7 Typical characteristic pull-out resistances for the fixings taken from the corresponding European Technical Assessment (ETA) are given in Table 5; the values are dependent on the fixing type and must be selected to suit the specific loads and substrate concerned.
-In situations where suitable data does not exist(1), the characteristic pull-out resistance must be established from site-specific pull-out tests conducted on the substrate of the building to ascertain the minimum resistance to pull-out failure of the fixings, and determined in accordance with the guidance given in EOTA TRO51 (minimum test characteristic pull-out resistance should then be divided by the partial factor given in Table 5.
+Any defects should be made good prior to the system being installed. - 7.3 Design wind loads on the walls should be calculated, taking into account all relevant factors such as location and topography, in accordance with BS EN 1991-1-4: 2005 and its UK National Annex.
+All the factors affecting design wind load on each elevation and specific zone of the building must be considered.
+In accordance with BS EN 1990 : 2002 and its UK National Annex, a partial load factor of 1.5 must be applied to the characteristic values determined from BS EN 1991-1-4: 2005 to establish the design wind load to be resisted by the system. - 7.4 Installations, if completed in accordance with this Certificate based on correct design and detailing, will safely accommodate the applied loads due to the self-weight of the system, wind and impact. - 7.5 Positive wind load is transferred to the substrate wall directly via compression of the render and the steel cage insulation system. - 7.6 Negative wind load is transferred to the substrate wall via(1): - the bond between the sandwiched wire cage panels and render system - the resistance of the anchor plate to breakdown or detachment - the pull-out resistance of the fixing from the substrate (see section 7.7). - (1) Further guidance is given in BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.7 Typical characteristic pull-out resistances for the fixings taken from the corresponding European Technical Assessment (ETA) are given in Table 6; the values are dependent on the fixing type and must be selected to suit the specific loads and substrate concerned.
+In situations where suitable data does not exist(1), the characteristic pull-out resistance must be established from site-specific pull-out tests conducted on the substrate of the building to ascertain the minimum resistance to pull-out failure of the fixings, and determined in accordance with the guidance given in EOTA

+TRO51 (minimum test characteristic value = $0.6 \times mean$ of 5 lowest test results).
+To obtain the design pull-out resistance of the fixings (N{RD1}), this characteristic pull-out resistance should then be divided by the partial factor given in Table 6.
 (1) To qualify as suitable data, the age and condition of the substrate must be equivalent to that used to establish the values in the ETA.